DeepPrune: Parallel Scaling without Inter-trace Redundancy: Introduction

 Inspired by this analysis, we train a LLM-based judge model that predicts redundancy between truncated reasoning traces.
 To enable accurate early stopping, we explore two truncation strategies including fixed-length prefixes and reasoning-step aligned segments.
 To address class imbalance and preserve answer diversity, we employ focal loss and oversampling techniques for training the judge model.
 For efficient online inference, we design a greedy clustering algorithm that dynamically prunes redundant paths during generation.

 We conduct comprehensive experiments to prove the effectiveness of DeepPrune across diverse settings.
-In offline evaluation, our judge model achieves an average AUROC of 0.8701 and TNR of 0.8186 at FNR=0.2 when using reasoning words with focal loss and oversampling, significantly outperforming baseline methods.
-More importantly, in online reasoning tasks across three challenging benchmarks (AIME 2024, AIME 2025, and GPQA) and three state-of-the-art reasoning models (DeepSeek-8B, Qwen3-32B, and GPT-OSS-20B), DeepPrune reduces token consumption over 80\% compared to cons@512 which samples 512 traces and conduct majority voting in most cases, while maintaining comparable accuracy (within 3 points).
-Notably, on AIME25 dataset, DeepPrune achieves up to 91.6\% token reduction even with accuracy improvements, substantially outperforming strong baselines like DeepConf~\cite{fu2025deep}.
+To ensure robust generalization, we train our judge model on fully out-of-distribution data (AIME 2022, AIME 2023, and MATH 500) and evaluate it on unseen reasoning models and benchmarks.
+In offline evaluation, our judge model achieves an average AUROC of 0.7072 and TPR of 0.5063 when using first-800 tokens with oversampling, demonstrating strong cross-model generalization to three unseen reasoning models.
+More importantly, in online reasoning tasks across three challenging benchmarks (AIME 2024, AIME 2025, and GPQA) and three state-of-the-art reasoning models (DeepSeek-8B, Qwen3-32B, and GPT-OSS-20B), DeepPrune reduces token consumption by 65.73\% to 88.50\% compared to cons@512 which samples 512 traces and conducts majority voting, while maintaining comparable accuracy (within 3.4 percentage points).
+Notably, on AIME24 and AIME25 datasets, DeepPrune achieves up to 88.5\% token reduction while maintaining or improving accuracy, substantially outperforming strong baselines like DeepConf~\cite{fu2025deep}.

 Our contributions are threefold: (1) We identify and quantify the pervasive problem of \textit{inter-trace redundancy} in parallel reasoning, revealing that over 80\% of computational resources are wasted on generating equivalent reasoning paths.
 (2) We propose DeepPrune, a novel framework that combines a trained judge model with online greedy clustering to efficiently prune redundant reasoning traces while preserving answer diversity.
-(3) Extensive offline and online experiments show that our method reduces token consumption by up to 95\% without compromising accuracy, significantly outperforming existing baselines across multiple reasoning benchmarks and model architectures.
+(3) Extensive offline and online experiments show that our method reduces token consumption by up to 88.5\% without compromising accuracy, significantly outperforming existing baselines across multiple reasoning benchmarks and model architectures.